HIWIN LOGO

 Our objective is to maintain a safe and secure working environment for employees during their job responsibilities.
 In the event that an employee encounters physical violence, verbal abuse, psychological threats, sexual harassment, or stalking, we are committed to upholding their gender equality, personal dignity, privacy, and mental and physical well-being.
 To address such cases, we have implemented the following process:

-In 2023, we collected 20 cases of employee feedback from various channels, and each case was processed in accordance with the procedure.
+We collected 8 employee feedback cases from various channels, and each case was processed in accordance with the procedure.